ForgeShell Documentation

 forge assist

-• "How do I tail a log and highlight errors?"
+• "How do I tail a log and highlight errors during an incident?"

-• "What's the best way to SCP a file from server A to B?"
+• "What's the safest way to SCP a hotfix from server A to B?"

 forge build ssh # or forge build <tool>